 There are four core Agile values:

-The original Agile Manifesto creators saw traditional Waterfall-style methods as overly bureaucratic that took out the intrinsically creative human element to projects.
+The creators of the Agile Manifesto saw traditional Waterfall-style methods as bureaucratic, removing the creative human element to projects.
 Tools and processes cannot respond to changes, people do.
-By focusing on people more than the tools they use, teams can build a more fluid, adaptable and collaborative team that brings out the best of each person.
+By focusing on people more than the tools, teams can build a fluid, adaptable, and collaborative team that brings out the best of each person.

-Traditional methodologies see plans as the backbones and root of all project success – deviations from it are seen as a risk and cost for the overall project.
-With shorter project cycles, Agile projects can easily respond to change and the continual process of refining goals, scope and deliverables through every iteration is the key to success
+Waterfall methodologies consider plans the backbone of all successful projects.
+Thus, project managers using Waterfall methodologies may view deviations from plans as a risk and cost to the overall project.
+With shorter project cycles, Agile projects can easily respond to change.
+Thus, they encourage the continual process of refining goals, scope, and deliverables through every iteration.

 Agile Principles